 Animal studies also show the ability of fenugreek to lower blood sugar levels in the blood (11)(12).

-Fenugreek acts by slowing the absorption of sugars in the stomach, improving insulin action, and delaying gastric emptying.
+Fenugreek acts by slowing the absorption of sugars in the stomach, improving and delaying gastric emptying.

 As with any herb or natural supplement always consult your health care provider before consumption, especially if you are taking medications, to avoid any side effects and potential risks.